 Brandon McManus Kicks Aside Troy Aikman’s Injury Report

-GREEN BAY, Wis. – During ESPN’s Monday night broadcast, Troy Aikman said Green Bay Packers kicker Brandon McManu was “semi-healthy” for the first time since suffering an injured quad a month earlier.
+GREEN BAY, Wis. – During ESPN’s Monday night broadcast, Troy Aikman said Green Bay Packers kicker Brandon McManus was “semi-healthy” for the first time since suffering an injured quad a month earlier.

 It was a bit of a startling report.